-A sudden rainstorm drove The Husband and me into the small wine shop off the main road in Castellina in Chianti in Italy.
+A sudden rainstorm drove us into the small wine shop off the main road in Castellina in Chianti in Italy.
 The walls inside Enoteca Biologica were lined with colorful wine bottles from the floor to ceiling and the proprietor welcomed us with a variety of wines to taste.
 Not a bad place to be stuck during a rainstorm.

 It was our first trip to Italy and I can still remember the Morellino Podere 414, in its bright blue label.
 All 12 bottles we purchased that day in Enoteca Biologica were amazing wines, ones we could not get in the United States.
 Wines we were excited to have waiting for us upon our return…until they screwed it up.
 The wine was packed and shipped incorrectly.
 Customs then the held wine in a hot Denver warehouse.
 We never got it.
 Luckily, American Express was able to refund our purchase.

-I’ve learned many things the hard way, many of which I may never publish.
+I’ve learned many things the hard way, many of which I may never publish simply because I’m still too embarrassed.
 But, my Italian wine shipping nightmare I will happily share AND provide advice on how to avoid the same mistakes.